#Support for simple features, a standardised way to encode spatial vector data

 Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.

-This tells us that the mean or average percentage of people from this ethnic group in LSOAs within GLA is 13.05%.
-It also tells us that 63.70% of the population are Black/African/Caribbean/Black British in the LSOA with the maximum proportion of people belonging to this ethnic group.
+This tells us that the mean or average proportion of land dedicated to discontinuous urban fabric in LSOAs within Greater Manchester is 0.6823.
+It also tells us that 1 is the proportion of land dedicated to discontinuous urban fabric in the LSOA with the maximum proportion of land dedicated to this use.

-To visualise the whole distribution of the variable ‘Percentage of Black/African/Caribbean/Black British’, we can plot a histogram:
+To visualise the whole distribution of the variable Discontinuous.urban.fabric..112...2012., we can plot a histogram:

-The histogram reveals that many LSOAs have a low proportion of Black/African/Caribbean/Black British people, but there are a few with more than 50% of their population belonging to this ethnic group.
+The histogram reveals that many LSOAs have a high proportion of discontinuous urban fabric, but there are a few with more than 50% of their land dedicated to this use.

-Now the question is whether the LSOAs with similar proportions of Black/African/Caribbean/Black British are also spatially close.
+Now the question is whether the LSOAs with similar proportions of discontinuous urban fabric are also spatially close.
 To find out, we need to map the data.
-We can do this by joining the data frame df_LSOA with the data frame st_LSOA which contains the geographic boundaries of the LSOAs:
+We can do this by using the tmap library functions.
+We observe that, LSOAs in the South of Greater Manchester tend to have high proportions of discontinuous urban fabric, while LSOAs in the peripheries have a low proportion of this type of land use.

 tm_borders(col = "white", lwd = .01) + # add borders